maxiguillermo1/Girl-Scout-DataBase/readme.md

 ## Overview

-The Girl Scout Troop Database showcases our proficiency in relational database design, encompassing various key aspects of data management:
+The Girl Scout Troop Database showcases our proficiency in relational database design, encompassing various key aspects of data management in a noSQL database:

 - **Primary Keys**: These serve as unique identifiers for each record, ensuring data integrity and efficient retrieval.